IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 An app store can allow your product to offer end-users of your system the ability to expand their system by installing additional apps.

-TomTom IndiGO supports integration of Android app stores through configuration.
+TomTom Digital Cockpit supports integration of Android app stores through configuration.
 It does not come with an app store configured by default, so you will need to choose and configure your own choice of app store.